 Caitlin Cahow's practice focuses on business restructuring and reorganization, including chapter 11 proceedings, complex bankruptcy litigation, and other bankruptcy-related matters.
 In addition, she counsels clients on a broad range of out-of-court insolvency and restructuring-related issues.

-A two-time Olympic medalist in women's ice hockey, Caitlin was appointed to serve as a member of the President's Council on Fitness, Sports & Nutrition in 2014 and volunteers with the Inner-City Education (ICE) Program.
+A two-time Olympic medalist in women's ice hockey, Caitlin was appointed to serve as a member of the President's Council on Fitness, Sports & Nutrition in 2014.
+Currently, she serves as a member of the USA Hockey board of directors and the board of directors for the Inner-City Education Program.

 - Boston College (J.D.
 2014; Aviam Soifer Award for Public Service Achievement and Leadership); Harvard University (B.A. in Anthropology 2008)